Spain's holy parades thrive despite falling faith

 The Macarena procession is so long it takes two hours to file past as brass bands play accompanying dirges.

-Crowds applaud as the bearers of the floats make difficult maneuvers through the narrow streets of the city.
+Crowds applaud as the bearers of the floats make difficult manoeuvres through the narrow streets of the city.